Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Introduction

-To date, most of the polarimetric studies of the Sun at low-frequencies are based on non-imaging dynamic spectra measuring the circular polarization \citep[e.g.][;etc.]{Reid2014,Kaneda2017}.
-These observations cannot provide any information about source structure or location.
+To date, most of the polarimetric studies of the Sun at low frequencies are based on nonimaging dynamic spectra measuring the circular polarization \citep[e.g.][]{Reid2014,Kaneda2017}.
+These observations cannot provide any information about the source structure or location.
 Some innovative instruments use simultaneous Stokes I imaging and Stokes V dynamic spectra to help in localization of the source of active emission \citep{Raja2014}.
-These studies implicitly assume the locations of the peaks in the total intensity and circularly polarized emissions to be the same.
+These studies implicitly assume the locations of the peaks in the total intensity and circularly polarized emission to be the same.
 This assumption usually holds when there is a single dominant source of emission.
-This approach is not useful when multiple sources of active emissions are simultaneously present on the Sun \citep{Mohan2017spreads} or for weaker and/ or extended emissions like gyrosynchrotron emission from CME plasma \citep[e.g.][]{bastian2001, Mondal2020a} and the free-free emission from the quiet Sun \citep{Sastry_2009}.
+This approach is not useful when multiple sources of active emission are simultaneously present on the Sun \citep{Mohan2017spreads} or for weaker and/ or extended emission like gyrosynchrotron emission from CME plasma \citep[e.g.][]{bastian2001, Mondal2020a} and the free-free emission from the quiet Sun \citep{Sastry_2009}.